CSI 5325 paper presentations

 The presentation should use slides and be about 20 minutes long, and allow for an additional 10 minutes of discussion (either at the end, or during the talk).
 As a rule of thumb, 1 minute of presentation means about 1 slide.
 The presentation should address and lead the class in a discussion of the main points of the article.
 In particular, talk about:

 - primary algorithms

-- how the ideas are evaluated (e.g. experiment setup)
+- how the ideas are evaluated (e.g. experimental setup)

 - the results (including advantages/drawbacks)

 Consider this advice from Charles Elkan on notes on giving a research talk